snyderjo/ambience_comparison/index.md

 #### A couple of notes:

-- What gives with the delay between the date this report is rendered vs. what is displayed below?
+- What gives with the delay between the date this report is rendered vs. what is displayed above?
   - If the data were immediate, it would be entirely too clear when I was out of town–information I’m not keen to share.
 - There are notable gaps in data.
 Why?